What I Need to Know

-Lansdowne Reserve is home to a diversity of wildlife, including birds, frogs, turtles, possums and echidnas.
-Within the reserve, portions of land have been set aside as environmental protection areas.
-In order to protect these areas, and the diversity of plants and animals that call the reserve home, fox control is required.
+Many of our parks and reserves, like Lansdowne Reserve, are home to a diversity of native wildlife, including birds, frogs, turtles, possums and echidnas.
+In order to protect these areas and the plants and animals that call them home, fox control is required.

 Controlling foxes is very complex in urban areas and requires many different landowners working together.
 For this reason, Council works closely with neighbouring Councils and State agencies to manage foxes across the region.

 In urban areas, a combination of control techniques are required to help reduce fox populations and minimise the damage they cause.
 Control may involve trapping using cage or padded jaw-traps, den fumigation, baiting or nocturnal firearm culls.

 Council has safely and humanely controlled foxes in reserves along the Georges River since 2014.
 The program has been successfully expanded to include parks and reserves along the Cooks River, Wolli Creek and Salt Pan Creek.
 A list of control locations are listed below.

 In February 2020, Council commenced a fox trapping program at Lansdowne Reserve to reduce fox numbers in sensitive environmental protection areas.
 The trapping program involves using a combination of cage and padded jaw-traps that are monitored daily by an experienced and licenced contractor.
 Reserves remain open to the public when traps are deployed with warning signs at entrances and throughout to remind residents to keep to walking paths and keep dogs on leads.

 A fox cage-trap loan service will also continue to be offered to residents with problem foxes on private property.